neuralmagic/sparseml/integrations/dbolya-yolact/tutorials/sparsifying_yolact_using_recipes.md

    \*\* DeepSparse Performance measured on an AWS c5.12xlarge instance with 24 cores, batch size 64, and 550x550 input with version 0.12.0 of the DeepSparse Engine i.e. `deepsparse.benchmark --batch_size 64 --scenario sync [model_path]`

-2. Select a recipe to use on top of the pre-trained model you selected.
+2. Select a recipe to use on top of the pre-trained model stub you selected.

     - Check your CPU hardware support for quantized networks (VNNI instruction set) using the DeepSparse API:
       ```bash